Thank you to Lenka Cathersides for the following research.

 At the time of the 1901 Census, George was a boarder of Mary Ann Miles at Lambeth, London, where he worked as a house painter.

-George Marshall Boorer married Elizabeth Hall on the 10th of June 1911 in Southwark, London.
-The couple had a daughter: Ruby Elizabeth Boorer was born on the 24th of October 1912 in Lambeth.
+George married Elizabeth Hall on 10th June 1911 in Southwark, London.
+The couple had a daughter: Ruby Elizabeth, who was born on 24th October 1912 in Lambeth.

 The 1914 Surrey, England, Electoral Register reads that George lived at 78b South Street in Dorking.